Exabyte-io/documentation/docs/tutorials/cli-job.md

 The data directory where your simulations that have been submitted through the web are under the data/<your_username> sub-directory under your home directory.

-Our queuing system is a variant of PBS and is controlled through a script called job.script.
+Our queuing system is a variant of Torque and is controlled through a script called job.script.
 You can find a template of this script linked to your home directory under ~/job_script.template

 # Create first terminal job

 To submit a job, we recommend working inside the same sub-directory where all your jobs are submitted from the website.
 Create a new directory under this sub-directory called first_terminal_test.

 Copying in the job.script template file for submission and any necessary input files or executables into this directory as well.
 To run you will need to edit at least the line within the file that starts with "mpirun".
-The directions on how to set the various PBS related variables are here.
+The directions on how to set the various Torque related variables are here.
 The template version of the script will submit a job to our on-demand regular queue using 2 cores on 1 machine and have a maximum run-time of 5 minutes.
 It also will name any output files with a pre-fix of "".

+For a more detailed explaination of the features available using the job.script file, please check out the [jobs.md](../cli/jobs.md) page.
+A more complete list of the job.script and environment setting options is available on the [extra.md](../cli/extra.md) page.

+In addition if you would like to set up your environment in the terminal window to access some of our resources you can see detailed information [here](../cli/modules-environment.md)

+You can see the options for choosing your queue to submit the job [here](../compute/queues.md)

 # Submit first terminal job